Nellak2017/Math-Library-Python/src/Linear-Algebra/Linear-Algebra-Guide.md

 *For Example:*\
 <img src="http://www.sciweavers.org/tex2img.php?eq=%20%5Cbegin%7Bbmatrix%7D1%20%26%200%20%5C%5C0%20%26%201%20%5Cend%7Bbmatrix%7D%20&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0" align="center" border="0" alt=" \begin{bmatrix}1 & 0 \\0 & 1 \end{bmatrix} " width="56" height="39" />

+### Partitioned Matrix

+*A partitioned matrix, or a block matrix, is a matrix, M, that has been constructed from other smaller matrices.
+These smaller matrices are called blocks or sub-matrices of M*

+### Identity Matrix

+*A Square Matrix with nothing but 1 on the diagonals*

 ## Objects

 - Vector